 Davinder Singh is a Polymath.
 He loves reading, learning and writing technical cookbooks about new technologies.

-Android Things is an Operating system (OS) developed by Google for embedded devices such as low powered micro controllers.
-Operating system is a special piece of system software which manages the hardware and handles all the dirty work for you.
-So, that you can focus on more important things.
+Android Things is an Operating system (OS) developed by Google for embedded devices such as low powered microcontrollers.
+The operating system is a special piece of system software that manages the hardware and handles all the dirty work for you so that you can focus on more important things.

-Android Things unlike other embedded operating systems, is powered by Google's Android operating system which run on millions of devices.
+Android Things unlike other embedded operating systems, is powered by Google's Android operating system which runs on millions of devices.
 And hence comes with security, stability and API support from Google.
-If you have never worked in field of IoT before but you have plenty of experience developing Android applications then you can get started right away.
-Android Things also comes with low level hardware API which gives you full control of your hardware like you used to have before.
-And lastly because it is fun and you can do lot of awesome things with it with very little effort.
+If you have never worked in the field of IoT before but you have plenty of experience developing Android applications then you can get started right away.
+Android Things also comes with a low-level hardware API which gives you full control of your hardware like you used to have before.
+And lastly, because it is fun and you can do lots of awesome things with it with very little effort.